Celebrity Big Brother (British TV series) series 22: Jermaine Pennant

 Jermaine Pennant is an English professional footballer.
 Starting his career at Notts County in 1998, he then went on to play for Arsenal, Liverpool and Stoke City.
 In 2005, Pennant gained notoriety after playing a football match with an electronic tag following his arrest for drink-driving.
 He entered the house on Day 1.
 He became the fourth housemate to be evicted on Day 19.

 Kirstie Alley

 Kirstie Alley was an American Emmy Award and Golden Globe winning actress, known for her role as Rebecca Howe in NBC sitcom Cheers between 1987 and 1993.
 As well as this, she has starred in films such as Star Trek II: The Wrath of Khan, Look Who's Talking and Drop Dead Gorgeous.
 She has also taken part in the American dance television series Dancing with the Stars for its twelfth and fifteenth all-star series.
 She entered the house on Day 1.
-She left the house on Day 26 after coming runner-up.
+She left the house on Day 26 after finishing as the runner-up.